After your doctor says you have melanoma skin cancer, your first question is probably going to be: Has it spread?

 There are some possible clues in the lab report your doctor got when you first got your melanoma diagnosis.
 If the melanoma is less than 1 millimeter thick, it’s less likely to have spread than a thicker one.
 The report might also mention how quickly the cancer cells are dividing and whether you have any skin ulcerations -- a break in the skin’s surface -- related to the cancer.

 Even with that information, you’ll need to get some tests done to find out if it’s metastatic melanoma.
-You'll get a biopsy, in which a doctor will take a small sample of the tumor, or nearby lymph nodes, to test.
+You get an excision to check the lateral margins and the base.
+A surgical oncologist may sample nearby lymph nodes to test for spreading tumor.
 It may or may not need surgery, depending on the method.

 What Is Fine Needle Aspiration?